Statistical Sciences

 A Statistical Sciences degree equips students with the research and analysis skills for a variety of academic next steps, including graduate programs in:

-Register for the Job Shadowing Program to connect with professionals, like a Statistical Science alum and financial insurance specialist at Sunlife Insurance, in your career area of interest.
-During a half or full day job shadowing placement, you’ll begin to clarify your goals and better understand your career options.
+Register for Job Shadowing to connect with professionals in your field of interest, like a Statistical Science alum and financial insurance specialist at Sunlife Insurance, through a half- or full-day placement that helps clarify your goals and explore career paths.

-Attend an In the Field program to meet professionals working in a variety of occupations within one organization.
+Attend an In the Field program to meet professionals working in various roles within one organization.

-Attend a career workshop or small group conversation to explore career possibilities, understand your skills, and plan for your career or further education.
-Visit clnx.utoronto.ca for more information.
+Join a career workshop or small group conversation to explore options, understand your strengths, and plan for your future.
+Visit the Career and Co-Curricular Learning Network (CLNx) for more information.

 Connect with your peers and recent graduates at events hosted by the Actuarial Science Club.